Get started

 What this ACL does:

-• All Tailscale admins autogroup:admin, for example, the IT team, can access the devices tagged tag:application-exit-node, for maintenance
+• All Tailscale Admins (autogroup:admin) (such as the IT team) can access the devices tagged withtag:application-exit-node (for maintenance).

 • All employees can access the public internet through an exit node in the network.
-They do not need access to the exit node itself in order to use it
+They do not need access to the exit node itself to use it.

-• All Tailscale admins autogroup:admin, for example, the IT team, can manage which devices are tagged with tag:application-exit-node
+• All Tailscale Admins (autogroup:admin) (such as the IT team) can manage which devices are tagged with tag:application-exit-node.

-• All Tailscale admins autogroup:admin and devices tagged tag:application-exit-node can auto-approve exit nodes
+• All Tailscale Admins (autogroup:admin) and devices tagged with tag:application-exit-node can auto-approve exit nodes.

 {